tumaer/JAXFLUIDS/README.md

 ## Pip Installation
-Before installing JAX-Fluids, please ensure that you have an updated and upgraded pip version.
+Before installing JAX-Fluids, please ensure that you have an up-to-date version of pip.
 ```bash
 pip install --upgrade pip
 ```